 You will run into characters of the famous manga artist Shotaro Ishinomori.
 His mentor was Osamu Tezuka!

-The cute cat-shaped buildings in my last post about Tashirojima – Cat Island were designed by Mr. Ishinomori!
+The cute cat-shaped buildings on nearby Tashirojima (Cat Island) were designed by Mr. Ishinomori!

 While Ishinomaki doesn’t have to offer that much in terms of tourist spots, I guess for fans of Shotaro Ishinomori’s series such as Cyborg 009, Himitsu Sentai Gorenger or Kamen Rider, it’s definitely worth a visit.